 The burros pretty much stay to themselves on the ranch.
 You often see the ‘ears’ before you spot the actual burro.
 As you can see they are super friendly!

 Our wild horse photography workshops are all about a complete experience.
 We access all parts of the ranch using 4-wheel drive ATV vehicles.
 There’s so much wildlife to see – owls, hawks, elk, turkey and pigs.
 A little hiking might be necessary to get to some scenic spots.
 And if it’s really hot, we have two reservoirs on the ranch and a large one on the adjacent property (East Park Reservoir) where you can jump in and cool off!
 Generally, it’s best to dress in layers and be prepared for all weather conditions.

 Hopefully after seeing all the fun in our blog entry, you’ll want to join us for one of the upcoming wild horse photography workshops.
 We host the workshops twice a year- spring and fall- and love having photographers from all backgrounds join the group.
-The official spring dates are April 12-15, 2018.
+The official 2018 dates are April 12-15 and October 18-21.

 If you’re interested, please contact firstname.lastname@example.org for more information or to reserve your spot.
 Upon signing up, we’ll email you all the basic information about the workshop and a list of what to bring.
 (Camera, laptop, power cord, lens cleaner, etc.) Two weeks before the workshop, we’ll send you the final course outline and any other pertinent information.
 And if you need any more convincing on whether or not to come on our wild horse safari, feel free to check out the highlights from our 2016 and 2015 wild horse photography workshops.
 Hope to see you at the Ranch!